moebiussurfing/ofxBeatClock/README.md

 ## Features

-- Internal clock based in a threaded timer from ofxDawMetro from https://github.com/castovoid
+- Internal clock based in a threaded timer from ofxDawMetro from @castovoid
-- External clock source as input MIDI clock using ofxMidi
+- External clock source as input MIDI clock using ofxMidi from @danomatika
 - Easy to sync to Ableton Live or any sequencer with midi clock
 - Cute tap tempo engine
 - Save/load mode settings
 - Cute customizable GUI by editing the JSON file theme. ("theme_bleurgh.json".
 Based on a @transat theme)
-- Customizable GUI positions by code
+- Customizable GUI positions by code.
+Check other methods too
 - Nice metronome sound ticks